Nebraska State League: 1956 to 1959 seasons

 The Nebraska State League formed for the final time in 1956.
 The league teams were all major league affiliates, as the Class D level eight–team league resumed play.
 The league members all took the monikers of their affiliate, as the Grand Island A's, Hastings Giants, Holdrege White Sox, Kearney Yankees, Lexington Red Sox, McCook Braves, North Platte Indians and Superior Senators were the 1956 franchises.

-Originally 12 cities had showed interest in hosting a team in the 1956 Nebraska State League.
+Originally 12 cities had shown interest in hosting a team in the 1956 Nebraska State League.
 Thie interest occurred after the eight major league teams had agreed to affiliate with the league.
-The Nebraska cities of Ogallala, Alma, Broken Bow and Norton, Kansas were not granted franchises.
+The Nebraska cities of Ogallala, Alma, Broken Bow and Norton, Kansas, were not granted franchises.

-The 1956 league schedule was designed to start on July 1st and end on Labor Day.
-The league structure began when representatives of the league held a meeting in Kearney, Nebraska at the Fort Kearney Hotel in early June.
+The 1956 league schedule was designed to start on July 1 and end on Labor Day.
+The league structure began when representatives of the league held a meeting in Kearney, Nebraska, at the Fort Kearney Hotel in early June.
 The 1956 schedule was created by Harold George, secretary of the league.
 George was formerly an executive in the Western League.
 Mike Hollinger, a former manager of the semi–pro Kearney Irishmen team was named president of the League.
 Hollinger operated a bowling alley in Kearney.

 In structuring the 1956 league, revenue and expenses were divided between Major League Baseball, the individual Major League parent clubs and each of the league franchises.
 League franchises committed to selling at least $5,000 in tickets and 500 season tickets before the season started.
 Kearney sold 760 season ticket books, McCook followed with 741.
 Holdrege sold 690, North Platte 673, Lexington 665, Grand Island 656, Hastings 632 and Superior 559.
 The league was owned by Major League Baseball.
 Season tickets were sold for $10.00 each.
 The revenue from the first 500 tickets per franchise went to the Nebraska State League ($5,000 per team).
 25% of each season ticket went to the hosting team.
 Concessions were split evenly between the hosting team and the league.
 Each team city supplied a lighted home ballpark park and a groundskeeper.
 The official score keeper for each game was paid $2.50.
 Player and manager salaries and travel costs were handled by the parent major league affiliate, with Yellow Diamond and Continental Motor lines were hired as vendors to provide bus services.
 Players were allotted $2.25 per day for meal money.
 The league selected the Rawlings baseball as the official ball for the league, with the Major League affiliates providing balls.
 KGFW radio in Kearney paid $500.00 for radio rights to all Kearney games.

 The last Nebraska State League of 1956–1959 was stable largely because its clubs were farm teams for the major leagues.
-Its final season has become well-known through the book A False Spring by Pat Jordan, who played in the league for McCook.
+Its final season has become well known through the book A False Spring by Pat Jordan, who played in the league for McCook.

 The Nebraska State League was a Class B level league in the 1892 season and afterwards was exclusively a Class D level league.